 Years ago, my then mentor and lead investor, told me calmly, succinctly.
 “You don’t know what you don’t know.”
-This a week into my discussing, increasingly arguing, value of pivot strategy and necessary funding.
+This a week into my discussing, increasingly arguing, the value of pivot strategy, and necessary funding.
 A week in which I was becoming angrier each day.
-Why was he ready to write current investment off?
+Why was he ready to write his current investment off?
 Why wasn’t he supporting the pivot?
-It was backed by quality data and data analysis, including lead customer, partner and vendor commitments.
+It was backed by quality data and data analysis, including lead customer, partner, and vendor commitments.
 He’d even agreed it was a good opportunity.

-Two years after shuttering our startup, ran into previous mentor and investor.
-Learned he’d been working on restructuring investment syndicate with intention to proceed with additional funding.
+Two years after shuttering our startup, ran into a previous mentor and investor.
+Learned he’d been working on restructuring investment syndicate with the intention to proceed with additional funding.
 My turning things into a fight made him walk away.
 He’d really wanted to see me succeed, but had zero need or energy for an unnecessary fight.
-Years later, end of Robin Sage, instructor stated I’d passed on first go.
-He needed slot to retest another student wouldn’t pass otherwise.
+Years later, the end of Robin Sage, the instructor stated I’d passed on the first go.
+He needed a slot to retest another student who wouldn’t pass otherwise.
 Was also surprised to learn he’d been assessing me for advanced school I’d wanted badly to attend.
-That one combative interaction though, led to negative assessment of my suitability for line of work the school was for.
+That one combative interaction though led to a negative assessment of my suitability for the line of work the school was for.

-Interestingly enough, Special Forces specifically selects and develops individuals create success in environments and situations with high degrees of ambiguity, uncertainty and unknowns.
-For seventy years entire Special Forces Selection, Qualification and career development path after, has been designed and refined to hone just such abilities.
+Interestingly enough, Special Forces specifically selects and develops individuals to create success in environments and situations with high degrees of ambiguity, uncertainty, and unknowns.
+For seventy years entire Special Forces Selection, Qualification, and career development path, has been designed and refined to hone just such abilities.
 Fortunately for me, serving with SF forced me to develop a number of simple rules I now use when approaching absolutely everything.
-Rules you can easily adapt to your environment, situation and mode of thinking:
+Rules you can easily adapt to your environment, situation, and mode of thinking: